 19.9.3.
-CUPS: A 'Magical Stone'?
+CUPS: A "Magical Stone"?

 Using a PostScript driver, enabled with a CUPS-PPD, seems to be a very elegant way to overcome all these shortcomings.
 There are, depending on the version of Windows OS you use, up to three different PostScript drivers available: Adobe, Microsoft and CUPS PostScript drivers.
 None of them is known to cause major stability problems on WTS (even if used with many different PPDs).
 The clients will be able to (again) chose paper trays, duplex printing and other settings.
-However, there is a certain price for this too: a CUPS server acting as a PostScript RIP for its clients requires more CPU and RAM than when just acting as a 'raw spooling' device.
+However, there is a certain price for this too: a CUPS server acting as a PostScript RIP for its clients requires more CPU and RAM than when just acting as a "raw spooling" device.
 Plus, this setup is not yet widely tested, although the first feedbacks look very promising.

 19.9.4.
-PostScript Drivers with No Major Problems Even in Kernel Mode ones).
+PostScript Drivers with No Major Problems - Even in Kernel Mode

+More recent printer drivers on W200x and XP no longer run in kernel mode (unlike Windows NT).
+However, both operating systems can still use the NT drivers, running in kernel mode (you can roughly tell which is which as the drivers in subdirectory "2" of "W32X86" are "old" ones).
 As was said before, the Adobe as well as the Microsoft PostScript drivers are not known to cause any stability problems.
 The CUPS driver is derived from the Microsoft one.
 There is a simple reason for this: The MS DDK (Device Development Kit) for Windows NT (which used to be available at no cost to licensees of Visual Studio) includes the source code of the Microsoft driver, and licensees of Visual Studio are allowed to use and modify it for their own driver development efforts.
 This is what the CUPS people have done.
 The license does not allow them to publish the whole of the source code.
-However, they have released the 'diff' under the GPL, and if you are the owner of an 'MS DDK for Windows NT,' you can check the driver yourself.
+However, they have released the "diff" under the

+GPL, and if you are the owner of an "MS DDK for Windows NT," you can check the driver yourself.